Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 5 Februari 2025 09.51.39 UTC
+- WIB: Rabu, 5 Februari 2025 10.28.18 UTC
-- WITA: Rabu, 5 Februari 2025 10.51.39 UTC
+- WITA: Rabu, 5 Februari 2025 11.28.18 UTC
-- WIT: Rabu, 5 Februari 2025 11.51.39 UTC
+- WIT: Rabu, 5 Februari 2025 12.28.18 UTC

 Kutipan Inspiratif:
-"Only a true best friend can protect you from your immortal enemies."
+"Success is no accident.
+It is hard work, perseverance, learning, studying, sacrifice and most of all, love of what you are doing or learning to do."

-Kategori: friendship
+Kategori: success